Welcome to Part 1 of our series on adaptogens! If you've seen all this before, to read Part 2, click here.

-The term was coined in the late 1950’s by a Russian toxicologist named Nikolay Lazarev.
-He based this off of the famous work Hans Selye had been doing on stress and something called the “general adaptation syndrome”, which is the sum of the three response phases to stress: alarm, resistance and exhaustion.
+The term “adaptogen” was coined in the late 1950s by a Russian toxicologist named Nikolay Lazarev.
+He based this new word off the famous work Hans Selye had been doing on stress and the “general adaptation syndrome”, which is the sum of the three response phases to stress: alarm, resistance, and exhaustion.

 During this time, the Russians began looking at what herbs could help improve the endurance and stamina of athletes.
 Their research resulted in the recognition of adaptogenic plants.

-So, how exactly do adaptogens work?
-Well, after much research it has been established that they effect two main stress-regulating systems: The HPA axis and the SAS.
+So how exactly do adaptogens work?
+Well, after much research, scientists have established that they affect two main stress-regulating systems: The HPA axis and the SAS.

 The HPA axis is the hypothalamic-pituitary-adrenal axis.
 The “hypothalamic” part refers to your hypothalamus, a part of the brain that maintains homeostasis and is responsible for multiple bodily functions such as regulating hormones, sleep and wake cycles, and body temperature.
-It interprets information from bodily signals and responds in a modulating fashion, keeping our bodies functioning optimally.
+The hypothalamus interprets information from bodily signals and responds in a modulating fashion, keeping our bodies functioning at their best.

-The pituitary gland sits below it, and is considered to be the “master gland” (although one could think of it more as the pituitary gland is king but the hypothalamus is its appointed royal advisor - the pituitary gland doesn’t decide everything!).
-It regulates vital body functions, commands the production of hormones and ultimately regulates and maintains an appropriate internal environment.
+The pituitary gland sits below it, and is considered to be the “master gland” (although the metaphor works more accurately if we think of the pituitary gland as king, and the hypothalamus as its appointed royal advisor - the pituitary gland doesn’t decide everything!).
+It regulates vital bodily functions, commands the production of hormones, and ultimately regulates and maintains an appropriate, balanced internal environment.

-When this system is impacted by long-term stress, the function can become overwhelmed and the system will struggle to maintain homeostasis.
+When this three-part system is impacted by long-term stress, its function can become overwhelmed, and the system will struggle to maintain homeostasis.
 This can lead to issues such as the condition many people refer to as adrenal fatigue, where the affected person struggles with nervousness, sleep problems, digestive issues, and exhaustion.